Stock Market: Sensex, Nifty slips down

-In the stock market, the domestic benchmark indices BSE Sensex and NSE Nifty have slipped down in today trade.
-Both the Indian benchmark indices today settled trading in the loss.
+In the stock market, the domestic benchamrk indices BSE Sensex and NSE Nifty today ended in loss.
+BSE Sensex settled trading at 38,031, lowering 305 points or 0.80%.
+The NSE Nifty also ended trading at 11,337 lowering 82 points or 0.72%.

+The top gainers in the market were YES Bank, Hindalco, ZEE Entertainment, Indiabulls Housing Finance, Vedanta, Maruti, Asian Paints, and Reliance.
+The top losers in the market were HDFC, Kotak bank, HDFC Bank, Hindustsn uniLever, Eicher Motors, SBI, ITC, and Bajaj Finance.

 Post Your Comments